cgeng18/USF-MSDS621-KaggleHomeDepot/README.md

 ## More saving.
 More doing.

-### In 2005 Home Depot hosted a Kaggle competition to model how relevent items are to a given search term.
+### In 2015 Home Depot hosted a Kaggle competition to model how relevent items are to a given search term.

+### Our task is to take search queries, averaging three words in length, and predict which items are the most relevant

 <img src="./Images/logo.jpg" alt="Home Depot Logo" width="200"/>